Mycorrhiza as

 CO₂-storage

-Mycorrhizal fungi are the key to carbon sequestration in conventional agriculture
+Mycorrhizal fungi are the key to carbon sequestration in the soil

 Exciting results on CO₂ sequestration by mycorrhiza